Why clean beauty is more important than you might think

 - Fragrance: Diethyl phthalate (DEP) is often used as part of the fragrance in some products.
 Unfortunately, DEP won’t be listed separately, so it is best to avoid fragrance altogether.
 This includes personal care products, detergents, and cleansers.

-This group of chemicals has been widely used in body care products since the 1920s as an artificial preservative, to reduce the growth of bacteria and mold and increase shelf life.
+This group of chemicals has been widely used in body care products since the 1920s.
+It’s used an artificial preservative to reduce the growth of bacteria and mold and increase shelf life.
 Parabens are found in many cosmetic products, including makeup, moisturizers, sunscreens, hair products, shaving creams, and more.
 You may see these listed on a product as methylparaben, propylparaben, ethylparaben, and butylparaben.

 Personal care products are the greatest contributors to paraben exposure in humans.
 Studies done in young girls who wore makeup every day showed 20x the levels of propylparaben in their urine compared to those who rarely wore makeup.
 We care about parabens because they can act like estrogen in the body and can disrupt the female reproductive system.
 Greater exposure to parabens has been associated with poor fertility and birth outcomes, menstrual irregularities, and breast cancer.

 Both BPA and Triclosan are well-known endocrine disruptors, altering levels of sex hormones in females.
-This leads to obesity, and menstrual irregularities.
+This can lead to obesity, and menstrual irregularities.
 Triclosan has also been shown to alter thyroid hormones, which can further impact reproductive health in women as well.